Vedia-JerezDaniel/exo/_posts/Statistis/2021-04-24-Combinatorial analysys.md

 10P4=10!/(10−4)!
 $$

-where n is the number of things to choose from,and we choose r of them, no repetitions, order matters.
+Where n is the number of things to choose from,and we choose r of them, no repetitions, order matters.

 ```python
 # Permutations Code